SergioBenitez/state/README.md

   * Singletons, Init-Once Values
   * Global or Thread-Local Caches, Thunks
   * Dynamically-Initialized Thread-Local Data
-  * Type Maps, Type-Based TypeMaps
+  * Type Maps, Type-Based Maps

 See the [documentation](https://docs.rs/state) for more.